White Bean Soup

 • Don’t rush the cooking process.
 Allow the soup to simmer so that the flavors can fully develop.

-• Adding cooked sausage or smoked ham can give the soup a hearty and rich flavor.
+• Sauteing cooked sausage or smoked ham before stirring in the broth will give the soup a hearty and rich flavor.

 • Feel free to add more vegetables to your soup; zucchini and bell peppers add extra texture and flavor.